 Kensington Palace - London

 Kensington Palace is located at Kensington Gardens, near Kensington High Street.
 It’s one of our favorite areas of London.
-Built in the 17th century as a country getaway for King William III and Queen Mary II, the palace is the London home of Prince William & Kate (The Duke & Duchess of Cambridge) and their children, Prince George, Princess Charlotte and Prince Louis.
-The palace has 547 rooms which are divided into apartments (most occupied by other Royal relatives).
+The palace was built in the 17th century as a country getaway for King William III and Queen Mary II.
+Today, the palace is the London home of Prince William & Kate (The Duke & Duchess of Cambridge) and their children, Prince George, Princess Charlotte and Prince Louis.
+The palace has 547 rooms which are divided into apartments, most occupied by other Royal relatives.
 William and Kate occupy Apt.
 1A (4 floors, 20 rooms).

 What To See at Kensington Palace